Making indirect procurement more efficient can help with meeting demands

 Asked about procurement challenges in the next twelve months, respondents to the Indirect Procurement Report survey referred to the same issues as Botfield.
 More than a third (37%) mentioned inflation and higher costs, while only slightly fewer cited managing risk in the supply chain (31%) and supply chain disruption (30%).

 Every sector has its own issues too.
-In the water industry, these include climate change, with droughts and floods affecting availability and quality, and population growth, which creates pressure to increase capacity.
+As the RS industry report highlights, for water and wastewater these include climate change, in terms of both droughts and floods, as well as population growth, which creates pressure to increase capacity.
 Complying with legislation governing water quality and the environment requires time and money, the latter of which is hard to secure whether through funding or investment.

 Another significant challenge is ageing infrastructure.
-Across all the sectors represented in the recent RS and Institution of Mechanical Engineers (IMechE) Industry in Motion study, the biggest driver of unscheduled downtime was ageing assets, at 28%.
-For those in the utilities sector, however, this figure rose to 39%.
+Across all the sectors represented in the 2024 RS and Institution of Mechanical Engineers (IMechE) Maintenance Engineering Report, the biggest driver of unscheduled downtime was ageing assets, at 29%.
+For those in the utilities sector, however, this figure rose to 35%.

 “It’s about the length of time these systems have been in existence,” says Chris Cruise, Industry Sector Manager for Utilities at RS, “Even if we consider assets built following The Water Act of 1973, this still means up to 50 years old.”